AMEE/AMON/readme.markdown

 The AMON data format consists of three main sections:

-* **meters**: The "meters" section is used for representing physical or virtual metering/monitoring devices and their data;
+* **devices**: The "devices" section is used for representing physical or virtual metering/monitoring devices and their data;
 * **meteringPoints**: The "meteringPoints" section is used for representing physical or virtual *metering points* -- that is, physical or virtual points where metering/monitoring is performed (perhaps for billing purposes) but which is desired to be kept separate from a physical or virtual metering/monitoring devices (e.g. so that if a device fails, and needs to be replaced, the "meteringPoint" can remain, and a new "meter" can be added to replace the old "meter"); or a physical or virtual collection of metering/monitoring devices with a related purpose (e.g. an electrical metering system as a "meteringPoint" with a number of sub-"meters").
-* **entities**: The "entities" section is used for representing real world or virtual *entities* that may relate to "meters" and/or "meteringPoints", such as businesses, properties, buildings, people, universities -- anything, really, that may have a 1:n relationship with "meters" and/or "meteringPoints".
+* **entities**: The "entities" section is used for representing real world or virtual *entities* that may relate to "devices" and/or "meteringPoints", such as businesses, properties, buildings, people, universities -- anything, really, that may have a 1:n relationship with "devices" and/or "meteringPoints".

 ### <a name="UUIDs"></a>UUIDs